adeldjama/MSentinel/README.md

 ## Hacking Steps

 1. Connect to Azure using **cohacker** user account.
-Your coach will provide you the password's account.
+Your coach will provide you with the password account.

 2. Deploy Microsoft Sentinel with a new log analytics workspace.